timothycrosley/deprecated.frosted/README.md

 As I genuinely believe open source projects need constant improvement (releasing early and often), I decided to start this project and look for as much input as possible from the Python community.
 I'm hoping together we can build an even more awesome syntax checker!

+Note: the maintainer of pyflakes has been added as a contributer to frosted.

 --------------------------------------------

 Thanks and I hope you enjoy the new Frosted pyflakes!